crezione1/WordMemoExt/replit.md

 # Overview

-WordMemoExt is a Chrome browser extension designed to help users learn foreign language vocabulary through unconscious repetition.
+LazyLexExt is a Chrome browser extension designed to help users learn foreign language vocabulary through unconscious repetition.
 The extension allows users to save English words while browsing the web, creating a personal dictionary that integrates seamlessly with their browsing experience.
 Users can highlight words on any webpage, save them with translations, and manage their vocabulary collection through an intuitive popup interface.

 ## Development Status